fossasia/pslab-scripts/README.md

 ### Debugging

-There are different levels of debugging possible, depending on the supposed location of the problem.
+As this is a hardware project, it is not unlikely that at some point in time one of the cables or other components will cause problems.
+To then solve this, it is important to localize the error.
+Here, different levels of debugging can help, depending on the supposed location of the problem.
 Some of the most useful ones are:

 #### Debugging Sensor Issues - On a PC